 Second, we had each of the five coauthors who annotated pilot data for their own language re-annotate a 10-second excerpt of their own recording (to determine intra-rater reliability) and then also annotate a 10-second excerpt of recordings in all other languages (to determine inter-rater reliability).
 They first did this once without any segmented text provided, and then corrected this after being provided with segmented texts.
 We then compared all these recordings against automated algorithms widely used in speech analysis (de Jong & Wempe, 2009; Mertens, 2022) to determine reliability of automated methods (Fig. S1).

 The results of human-human comparisons were somewhat ambiguous, but overall suggested that (1) between-annotator differences in onset and break annotation are negligible even for different languages (provided they are provided with segmented texts), (2) within-annotators randomness of annotation is also negligible as well, and (3) effect sizes based on the annotation provided by automated methods can be significantly different from human annotations.
-Note that FIg. S1 only compares temporal rate and pitch interval size, since most other features did not require manual annotations, while pitch declination was not analyzed because the 10-second excerpts were too short to have enough phrases to evaluate.
+Note that Fig. S1 only compares temporal rate and pitch interval size, since most other features did not require manual annotations, while pitch declination was not analyzed because the 10-second excerpts were too short to have enough phrases to evaluate.
 Although our validation suggests the value of manual annotation, it would be desirable to increase its efficiency in future via options such as semi-automated methods or crowd-sourcing (though there will likely be tradeoffs between data quality and quantity; cf. Cychosz et al., 2021).